 "I've already had the group head apart, and it is a very simple 1-minute job (three hex screws).
 I'm not worried about the risk of the electric group head element dying - it looks very easy to replace."

 The Duo model with BGH (the one I bought) is named DE ("D" - dosing?).
 But there is also the MN ("M" - manual?) version - with E61 group and no volumetric buttons.
-In addition, The same two versions also exist in Bezzera Matrix (so, we have 4 combinations: Duo DE, Duo MN, Matrix DE, Matrix MN - you can see them all on one table in this video).
-The versions with BGH has an automatic self-washing function (you only need to put a portafilter with a blind basket and a cafiza tablet, and choose the menu option), while the E61 versions require manual washing (the display only gives step-by-step instructions what to do).
+In addition, the same two versions also exist in Bezzera Matrix (so, we have 4 combinations: Duo DE, Duo MN, Matrix DE, Matrix MN - you can see them all on one table in this video).
+The versions with BGH has an automatic self-washing function (you only need to put a portafilter with a blind basket and a cafiza tablet, and choose the menu option), while the E61 versions require manual washing (the display only gives step-by-step instructions).

 GROUP HEAD DEPTH

 From the Internet: "BZ machines reportedly have lower head clearance, meaning they don't like updosing".
 That's true - the shower screen is sitting pretty low.
-In my 22 gr VST basket, I can put only 17-20 gr of coffee (depending on beans) without tamping too hard and without the coffee tablet touching the shower screen.
-But the good news is that the 22 gr basket fits the not-naked portafilters which are supplied with the machine.
+In my 22 gr VST basket, I can put only 17-20 gr of coffee (depending on beans) without the coffee tablet touching the shower screen.
+But the good news is that the 22 gr basket fits the not-naked portafilters supplied with the machine.
 The native basket of Duo is marked as 16 gr - even though it has almost same height as the 22 gr VST.

 BTW, that gives us an unexpected benefit: since we cannot fill the basket as fully as with other machines, less coffee grinds will land on your countertop - the basket walls act as a small funnel!
 Maybe, that was done intentionally?